 A Student Orientation session is offered just prior to the Mentor Fair.
 Students are encouraged to attend to gain more details about the structure and expectations of the Mentor Program.
 If a student is not able to attend, a Make-Up Student Orientations will be offered after the Fair.
 A recording of the student orientation will also be available.

-To officially join the program, submit a Mentor Selection Form (see below) to the Albers Placement Center at firstname.lastname@example.org or Pigott 331.
+To officially join the program, submit a Mentor Selection Form (see below) online.
 Please submit this no later than the due date provided.
 If you are not able to submit your form in time, you will have to wait to join the Mentor Program until the next fall.

 Approximately 2-3 weeks after the Mentor Fair, you will receive via e-mail your mentor group assignment including the contact information of your mentor and other members of your group.
 The mentor group then arranges their first meeting time for November or December to start to get to know each other and make plans for the year.
 From that point on it is up to your group and your mentor how you will proceed.